Looking for tips to approach investors? BHIVE is here to help!

-Ask any entrepreneur worth their salt as to what is the one thing in their journey that they find really tedious, tiresome and disappointing, and the answer is almost always likely to be unanimous – raising funding from VCs (venture capitalists)!
+Ask any entrepreneur worth their salt as to what is the one thing in their journey that they find really tedious, tiresome and disappointing.
+The answer is almost always likely to be unanimous – raising funding from VCs (venture capitalists)!

 However, that is where most entrepreneurs miss the trick in that they don’t think from the point of view of those sitting on the other side of the fence.
-It takes a lot of gumption and creativity to get inside the psyche of VCs and know what makes them tick and what are they looking for in a startup.
+It takes a lot of gumption and creativity to get inside the psyche of VCs.
+One should know what makes them tick and what are they looking for in a startup.

-VCs typically seek pertinent and decision-oriented information such as the latest market trends, the nature and scope of good business deals and the apprehension of losing out on the next big thing.
+VCs typically seek pertinent and decision-oriented information.
+This includes the latest market trends, the nature and scope of good business deals and the apprehension of losing out on the next big thing.
 On their part, entrepreneurs can improve their chances of raising funds by understanding the interests and fears of VCs.

-Now before you go out to approach VCs, you would do well to create a draft of a few questions that you should ask yourself to boost your prospects.
-Be honest with preparing these questions and even more honest while answering them because you don’t want to kid yourself.
+Now before you go out to approach VCs, you should create a draft of a few questions to ask yourself to boost your prospects.
+Be honest with preparing these questions and even more while answering them.

 - What makes you think that you need those investors in the first place?